1KBlockID/ios-blockidsdk/README.md

 ## Change Logs

 ### v1.9.80
-- Added a class named as IPProvider to get IPAddress
+- Introduced IPProvider class to get IPAddress

 ### v1.9.70
 - Resolved a crash issue during drivers license enrolment if the verification configuration is unavailable on server